 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

-Your work will be assessed in a variety of ways:
+Your work will generally be assessed as follows:

 You will also receive assignments throughout your course which will provide constant feedback on your development, and help prepare you for your assessments.